 Kusto Agro, Kazakhstan

-Since Kusto’ Group’s foundation, in 1997, investing in Kazakhstan and maintaining strong links with the region, the birthplace of Kusto’s founders, has been one of the business’ top priorities.
+Since Kusto’ Group’s foundation, investing in Kazakhstan and maintaining strong links with the region, the birthplace of Kusto’s founders, has been one of the business’ top priorities.
 With this in mind, Kusto Agro is expanding its agricultural offering to include locally reared beef.
 As the first company to export Angus and Hereford cattle to Kazakhstan, Kazbeef is dedicated to producing beef of the highest quality, incorporating new techniques and utilising Kazakhstan’s rich land.

 Looking ahead, work will continue across Kazbeef’s four units: pedigree livestock production, feedlots, meat-processing and farming, and will operate in both local and international markets.